SquawkBus/squawkbus/README.md

 ### Selectfeed

 The *selectfeed* pattern is common in market data distribution systems.
-When a client subscribes to a ticker, it receives an initial "image".
+When a client subscribes to a ticker, it receives an initial *image*.
 Subsequently this client (and other subscribers) received *deltas* (updates) arrive.

 Combining notification and sending enables the *selectfeed* pattern.